onurboyar/Retinal-Vessel-Segmentation/README.md

 This repository includes the implementation of our paper.
 You can acces the paper via the following link: https://arxiv.org/abs/2105.09365

+Please note that .py files needs to be used to run our model.
+Notebooks are provided as additional sources.

 ## Documentation

 ### Path Structure